atet/learn/capture/README.md

 [![.img/step04b.png](.img/step04b.png)](#nolink)

 * Immediately after you click "OK", ShareX will prompt you to pick a window area to start recording (you can abort with right-click)
-* Once you left-click on an area, ShareX will start recording until you press the "Stop" button (or keyboard shortcut) on the lower-left side
+* Once you left-click on an area, ShareX will start recording until you press the "Stop" button (or keyboard hotkeys) on the lower-left side

 [![.img/step04c.png](.img/step04c.png)](#nolink)